DOCTRINE ARCHIVE INDEX

 There is a difference between corporate fellowship among Christians who band together to teach the Gospel and individual fellowshipping with other Christians.
 We need to know the difference.
 Let us note a scripture of the apostle Paul that explains this.

-Just where is the Eternal, the Creator, the One who made us and the universe?
-This is a question that everybody has asked.
-It is a question that should be asked.
-When we look in Scripture we have some information about God, about 1350 pages worth in my Bible, we still ask the question, just where is God after all?
-All of us at some time have needed God to be with us, to be near us, to help us, to care for us and, of course, we want Him desperately to love us.
-The Bible says that He does love us.
+Where is God, the Creator, who made us and the universe?
+This is a question that should be asked.
+All of us have needed God to be near us, to help us, and we want Him desperately to love us.
 But just where is He?
-Why does He not show Himself?
-Why can we not see Him and observe Him like we do our earthly parents?
+Why does He not show Himself like we see our earthly parents?

 There is a question that we must first ask that will help clear the air in regard to the study of angels — to realize what are their responsibilities and characteristics.
 That question is: Why did God CREATE all the things on earth and in the universe?
 What is the purpose of creation in the first place?
 Specifically, why are human beings on earth in the fashion that we are?